 Scott and Victoria Gentry are the lead ministers of Merrywhether Farm and have been married since 1999.
 In that time, God has blessed them with a deep love for Him and for each other.
 Together, they have lived in both Colorado and Michigan.
 They each count it as a real joy to be able to serve Christ, together, for His kingdom.

 Scott holds a BS in Business Management from Metropolitan State College of Denver and an MBA in Operations from Regis University.
-He has spent the past 15 years in Logistics and Supply chain management.
-However, he counts it all for nothing compared to the surpassing greatness of Christ.
-Scott serves in various capacities with Toledo Gospel Rescue Mission as well as Monroe Christian Church.
+After 15 years in Logistics and Supply chain management, Scott left his career to serve Jesus Christ.
+He is now the Men’s chaplain at the Toledo Gospel Rescue Mission.
 Scott has a passion for feeding the homeless, sharing the word of God, and pugs.

 Victoria holds a BS in Business from the University of Colorado at Denver and a BM in Vocal Performance from Metropolitan State College of Denver.
 She is currently using her musical talents to sing for God at the Toledo Gospel Rescue Mission as well as Monroe Christian Church.
 Victoria has passion to minister to the needy, especially through song.